-Technical Coordinators: Jon Braenovich Matilda Collins Course Length: 3 day
+Technical Coordinator: Matilda Collins Course Length: 3 days

-Dates: April 23 - 27, 2018
+Dates: May 5 - 7, 2020

-SLOPE AND SHAFT SINKING SAFETY [RC310G]
+SLOPE AND SHAFT SINKING SAFETY

+[RC310G]

 This course will include a description of the most common conventional slope and shaft construction process, the hazards associated with slope and shaft work, and inspection procedures.
 It will also discuss the hazards associated with hoisting and cover the inspection procedures for wire ropes.